Michael Gough (cricketer): Umpiring career

 In April 2019, he was named as one of the sixteen umpires to stand in matches during the 2019 Cricket World Cup.
 In July 2019, Gough along with Joel Wilson, were promoted to the Elite Panel of ICC Umpires, following the retirement of Ian Gould and exclusion of Sundaram Ravi.

 In April 2020, he was cited as the umpire with the highest percentage of his on-field decisions upheld after a player review, with 95.1% of his on-field decisions upheld after a player review, from all of the 14 umpires who have officiated in at least 10 Test matches since September 28, 2017.

 Gough was named the ECB Umpire Of The Year for an unprecedented 8 years in a row from 2010.
 In June 2021, Gough was named as one of the on-field umpires for the 2021 ICC World Test Championship Final.

+In September 2023, he was named as one of the sixteen match officials for 2023 Cricket World Cup.

+In May 2024, Gough was named as one of the 23 match officials for the 2024 ICC Men’s T20 World Cup.